research

 throughput and low cost.
 We have demonstrated

-that contact printing methods like offset and letterpress
+that contact printing methods like offset and letterpress methods when scaled down to the microscale

-scale wet and dry etch resists of arbitrary shape and thickness
+can be used to produce wet and dry etch resist masks of arbitrary shape and thickness

 that polymer etch masks printed with a microscale letterpress